 The Importance Of Sending Emails To Your Clients

-As a business owner, you undoubtedly send out an email to your customers every once in a while.
+As a business owner, you undoubtedly send out an email to your customers every once in a while, sometimes, even created via an AI email generator.
 Whether it is to announce special offers or let them know about new products or services, these emails can be extremely effective when done right.
 However, if they are sent too frequently or without good reason (or both), then the recipients will start ignoring them altogether.

 As such, it is important for businesses to know how to send emails that actually get opened by the target audience, and it includes knowing how many people should be receiving the message at once!